spaconference/spa-website/location.md

 <h2>Accessibility</h2>

 The venue is wheelchair-accessible.
-There is a lift, no steps, and the front and back door are all smooth.
+There is a lift, no steps, and the entrance is smooth.
 In case of emergency the staff will help with access.

 There is a wheelchair-accessible toilet.

-All toilets are gender-neutral; there are no female/male signs.
-There are 5 toilets in total, including the wheelchair-accessible toilet.
+All toilets are gender-neutral — there are no female/male signs — and there is a wheelchair-accessible toilet.

 Guide dogs are welcome and we will provide water.